usaid-cs/yesterday-i-learned/js-javascript.md

 * In the line `var a = a || 5`, by the time the second `a` is accessed, `var a` has already run, so it will not throw ReferenceError.
 * [`assert` is not a thing](https://stackoverflow.com/a/15313435/1558430) but you can write your own in, like, one minute.
 * What people want from you when they ask you for ["design patterns"](https://github.com/fbeline/Design-Patterns-JS).
+* [Client-side password hashing is so uncommon](https://security.stackexchange.com/a/143857) because "An active MITM can tamper with the JavaScript and disable hashing" (which would cause the password to be sent over plain text, becoming visible), or: "Client-side hashing is rare because people use SSL instead."

 ## Deferred API